This post may contain affiliate links. Please see my disclosure policy for details.

-The tannery is where animals skins are stripped of hair, degreased, salted and soaked in order to stop decomposition.
+The tannery is where animal skins are stripped of hair, degreased, salted, and soaked in order to stop decomposition.

 The tannery workshop consists of huge stone vessels or pots, that carry water and a mix of ingredients or natural dye.
 Also, there are large areas and drying racks in order to dry out the skins.

 Today, there are still many ancient tanneries that exist in Morocco.
 They still use the same traditional methods to process skins and hides for leather as when it first began.

 The history of Chouara Tannery in Fes

 There are three main tanneries located in the city of Fes, but the largest and most famous of these is Chouara Tannery.

 It was founded all the way back in the 11th century and is now the largest tannery in the city!